Kate Middleton Stuns In White One-Shoulder Gown, Updo

-Kate Middleton and Prince William are spending their evening with the stars at the 2019 BAFTA Awards in London.
+Kate Middleton and Prince William enjoyed an evening at the 2019 BAFTA Awards in London on February 10.
 The couple arrived hand in hand dressed to the nines to take on the red carpet.
 While Prince William looked dashing in a fitted suit, Duchess Kate drew all eyes to her in a stunning ensemble.
 She was a vision in white in an off the shoulder gown that flowed to the floor with ruffles.
 The outfit was made even more glamorous by flower embellishments around the lining.
-As always, Middleton’s hair was precise and perfect in a sophisticated updo, according to Elle Magazine.
+As always, Middleton’s hair was precise and perfect, prepared for the event in a sophisticated updo, according to Elle Magazine.

 The royal pair’s entrance into the awards was shared on the Kensington Royal official Instagram account.
 On the page’s story, Middleton and Prince William are seen smiling as they cross the red carpet to a swarm of camera flashes.
 Even the most celebrated stars of London rose in their seats as the couple entered, the room’s focus solely on them.

 The BAFTA awards, or British Academy Film Awards, are celebrating their 72nd ceremony.
 The event draws together some of the most successful actors and actresses Britain has to offer.
 This year’s event will be celebrated at Royal Albert Hall in London and English actress Joanna Lumley will be the host.
-Lumley has secured several of her own BAFTA awards throughout the years and was honored to take on the role of host as she said prior the ceremony.
+Lumley has secured several of her own BAFTA awards throughout the years and said she was honored to take on the role of host prior the ceremony.
 However, she wanted to let everyone know that she has no intention of stealing the show, according to AOL.

 Kate Middleton Looked Like An Actual Goddess At The BAFTAs, And Here's The Proof https://t.co/DppN0Jkdod